Shortcut Software: Shortcut

 Shortcut is a commercial software product for project management and issue tracking.
-It includes features to track and plan user stories, plan software development sprints, visualize work in progress with kanban boards, and report on progress of work.
+It includes features to track and plan user stories, plan software development sprints, visualize work in progress with kanban boards, share plans with product roadmaps, and report on progress of work.
 Shortcut is also free for up to 10 users.

 Shortcut has integrations with Slack, GitHub, GitLab, Bitbucket and others.
-It is available through a web application and apps for iOS and Android.
+It is available through a web application.

 Shortcut is written in Clojure, with a custom JavaScript front end.
 Its features can also be accessed using a REST API.
 The Shortcut API (then called the Clubhouse API) was noted in 2019 as "one of the most talked about APIs" by ProgrammableWeb.